ErAConD : Error Annotated Conversational Dialog Dataset for Grammatical Error Correction: Abstract

-Currently available grammatical error correction (GEC) datasets are compiled using well-formed written text, limiting the applicability of these datasets to other domains such as informal writing and dialog.
-In this paper, we present a novel parallel GEC dataset drawn from open-domain chatbot conversations; this dataset is, to our knowledge, the first GEC dataset targeted to a conversational setting.
-To demonstrate the utility of the dataset, we use our annotated data to fine-tune a state-of-the-art GEC model, resulting in a 16 point increase in model precision.
-This is of particular importance in a GEC model, as model precision is considered more important than recall in GEC tasks since false positives could lead to serious confusion in language learners.
-We also present a detailed annotation scheme which ranks errors by perceived impact on comprehensibility, making our dataset both reproducible and extensible.
-Experimental results show the effectiveness of our data in improving GEC model performance in conversational scenario.
+\blfootnote{$^{*}$Authors contributed equally to this work.} Currently available grammatical error correction (GEC) datasets are compiled using essays or other long-form text written by language learners, limiting the applicability of these datasets to other domains such as informal writing and conversational dialog.
+In this paper, we present a novel GEC dataset consisting of parallel original and corrected utterances drawn from open-domain chatbot conversations; this dataset is, to our knowledge, the first GEC dataset targeted to a human-machine conversational setting.
+We also present a detailed annotation scheme which ranks errors by perceived impact on comprehension, making our dataset more representative of real-world language learning applications.
+To demonstrate the utility of the dataset, we use our annotated data to fine-tune a state-of-the-art GEC model.
+Experimental results show the effectiveness of our data in improving GEC model performance in a conversational scenario.